-Weekly face-to-face sessions with an APD can be very expensive ($70-$150/hour).
-We have added a column representing this to compare costs (Weekly Dietitian – WD).
+Another option to get support with your diet would be to see a registered dietitian.
+Weekly face-to-face sessions with a registered dietitian can be very expensive ($70-$100).
+We have added a column representing this to compare costs, labelled weekly registered dietitian (WRD).

 |The same, personal coach throughout the program||✗||✓||✓||✓|

-Nutrition is a major part of any weight loss journey.
+Nutrition is a major part of any lifestyle change.
 Therefore, it is important to receive accurate and reliable nutrition advice.
 We asked each program a common nutrition-related query to see how the information provided as an answer compares.

 Q: Are eggs bad for your cholesterol?
 Should I avoid them?